AuxStudio/react-native-simple-components/README.md

 * Follow material design
 * Update iOS shadows
 * HeaderBar/Custom components should not have containers
-* All Touchables have long press
+* All Touchables have long press and disableFeedback props
+* Tooltip component